kacollins/lightning-talk/README.md

 Finding a topic is the hardest part for everyone

 # Engage with the community
-* Participate in Slack discussions - ask and answer questions
+* Participate in Slack discussions
+  * Ask and answer questions
-* Attend local user group meetups - chat with other attendees
+* Attend local user group meetups
+  * Chat with other attendees

 # Focus more on Why than How
 * You don't have to get into technical details